Rishabh611/rust-book/CH-6/README.md

 - `Option` type encodes the very common scenario in which a value could be something or it could be nothing.
 - Example: if you request the first item in a non-empty, you would get a value. if you request the first item in an empty list, you would get nothing.
 - Rust does not have the null feature that many other languages have.
-- the porblem with null values is that if you try to use a null value as a not-null value, you'll get an error of some kind. because this null or not-null rpoperty is pervasive, it's extremly easy to make this kind of error.
+- the problem with null values is that if you try to use a null value as a not-null value, you'll get an error of some kind. because this null or not-null property is pervasive, it's extremly easy to make this kind of error.
 - Rust does not have nulls, but it does have an enum that can encode the concept of vaalue being present or absent.
 This enum is Option<T>
 ```rust
 enum Option<T>{